zzamboni/zzamboni.org/content/post/2018-01-08-my-hammerspoon-configuration-with-commentary.md

   )
 ```

+### Clipboard history {#clipboard-history}

 The [TextClipboardHistory](http://www.hammerspoon.org/Spoons/TextClipboardHistory.html) spoon implements a clipboard history, only for text items.
 It is invoked with `Cmd-Shift-v`.

-This is disabled for the moment as I experiment with BetterTouchTool's built-in clipboard history, which I have bound to the same key combination for consistency in my workflow.
+**Note:** This is disabled for the moment as I experiment with BetterTouchTool's built-in clipboard history, which I have bound to the same key combination for consistency in my workflow.

 ```lua
 Install:andUse("TextClipboardHistory",